krishna9786/JPMC-tech-task-2-PY3/README.md

 ● After doing this, we now need to modify `componentDidMount` method.
 Just as a note, the componentDidMount() method runs after the component output has been rendered to the DOM.
-If you want to learn more about it and other lifecycle methods/parts of react components, read more here.
+If you want to learn more about it and other lifecycle methods/parts of react components, read more here.<br/>
-● Since we have changed the `PerspectiveViewerElement` to extend the `HTMLElement` earlier, you can now make the definition of the `const elem` simpler, i.e. you can just assign it straight to the result of the `document.getElementsByTagName`.
+● Since we have changed the `PerspectiveViewerElement` to extend the `HTMLElement` earlier, you can now make the definition of the `const elem` simpler, i.e. you can just assign it straight to the result of the `document.getElementsByTagName`.<br/>
 </p>

 so the code look like this